react-native-webview/react-native-webview/docs/Reference.md

 ### `allowFileAccess`[⬆](#props-index)

-If true, this will allow access to the file system via `file://` URI's.
+If `true`, this will allow access to the file system via `file://` URI's.
 The default value is `false`.

 | Type    | Required | Platform |
 | ------- | -------- | -------- |